Conor-Dunne/react-CV-Application/README.md

-I took advantage of GitHub's Codespace to bootstrap this Rect CV builder application.
+I took advantage of GitHub's Codespace to bootstrap this React CV builder application.

 ================================================================